otrv4/otrv4/otrv4.md

 ### TLV Types

+Each TLV record is of the form:

+Type (SHORT)
+  The type of this record.
+Records with unrecognized types should be ignored.
+Length (SHORT)
+  The length of the following field
+Value (len BYTEs) [where len is the value of the Length field] Any pertinent data for the record type.

 OTRv4 supports the majority of the TLV record types from OTRv3.
 The ones not supported state so.
 They are:

 ```
 Type 0: Padding
   The value may be an arbitrary amount of data.
 This data should be ignored.
   This type can be used to disguise the length of a plaintext message.

 Type 1: Disconnected
   Closes the connection.

 Type 2: SMP Message 1
   The value represents the initial message of the Socialist Millionaires'
   Protocol (SMP), described below.

 Type 3: SMP Message 2
   The value represents the second message in an instance of the SMP.

 Type 4: SMP Message 3
   The value represents the third message in an instance of the SMP.

 Type 5: SMP Message 4
   The value represents the final message in an instance of the SMP.

 Type 6: SMP Abort Message
   If the user cancels the SMP prematurely or encounters an error in the
   protocol and cannot continue, you may send a message (possibly with an empty
   human-readable part) with this TLV type to instruct the other party's client
   to abort the protocol.
 The associated length should be zero and the
   associated value should be empty.
 If you receive a TLV of this type,
   you should change the SMP state to 'SMP_EXPECT1' (see below).

 Type 7: SMP Message 1Q
   Only used by OTRv3, and not in OTRv4.
   Like a SMP Message 1, but its value begins with a NUL-terminated
   user-specified question.

 Type 8: Extra symmetric key
   Only used by OTRv3, and not in OTRv4.
-    Refer to appendix for explanation.
   If you wish to use the extra symmetric key, compute it as outlined in the
-    section "Extra symmetric key", below.
+  section "Extra symmetric key" [\[2\]](#references).
 Then, send this 'type 8 TLV' to your
   peer to indicate that you'd like to use it.
 The value of the TLV begins with
   a 4-byte indication of what this symmetric key will be used for
   (file transfer, voice encryption, etc).
 After that, the contents are
   use-specific (which file, etc): there are no predefined uses.
   Note that the value of the key itself is not placed into the TLV; your peer
   will compute it on its own.
 ```

 ### OTR Error Messages